Every week or so, I get a complaint about the elusive nature of loyalty programs.

 Co-pay amounts vary based on the regions of travel and type of fare, he says.
 For example, a full-fare United Economy or United Business tickets have no co-pay, regardless of region of travel.
 Others, like the tickets Dynan and Grynkewich tried to purchase, do.

 And that’s how mileage programs go.
-Read the terms and you’ll see that your airline can change the rules any time it wants to, and you have no choice in the matter.
+Read the terms and you’ll see that your airline can change the rules any time it wants.
+You have no choice in the matter.